cloe-org/playground/README.md

 # Playground Repository

-Welcome to the **Playground** repository of the [`cloe-org` organization](https://github.com/cloe-org)! 🚀
+Welcome to the **Playground** repository of the [`cloe` organisation](https://github.com/cloe-org)! 🚀

 This repository serves as a sandbox for tutorials, exercises, and validation for various features, scripts, and models related to `cloelib` and `cloelike`.
-It provides an open space to learn quickly how to get around the `cloe-org` ecosystem.
+It provides an open space to learn quickly how to get around the `cloe` organisation.

 To explore the contents of this repository, you may need to download synthetic example data available at [Zenodo – cloe-org Community](https://zenodo.org/communities/cloe-org/records).